thenumbernine/symmath-lua/README.md

 Some day I will also add support for infinite precision or big integers, but not right now.
 Check out my BigNumber Lua library at https://github.com/thenumbernine/lua-bignumber for more on this..

+### Constants

+There are a few common constants in the symmath namespace:

+`symmath.i` represents an imaginary unit.
+`symmath.e` represents Euler's natural base _e_.
+`symmath.pi` represents the ratio of a circle diameter to radius.
+`symmath.inf` represents infinity.

 ### Variables

 `var = symmath.Variable(name[, dependencies])`